Saudi, Dubai shares gain; Abu Dhabi declines

 In Qatar, the index bounced back from the previous session’s losses to gain about 0.4%.

 Qatar National Bank gained 0.7% while another finance stock, Qatar Insurance Co, tacked on 2.5%.
-Outside the Gulf, Egypt's benchmark index lost 0.7%, dragged down mainly by Commercial International Bank , which fell 0.9%.
+Outside the Gulf, Egypt’s benchmark index lost 0.7%, dragged down mainly by Commercial International Bank, which fell 0.9%.—Reuters